saubury/posture-watch/README.md

 ```

-## Capture
+## Training

-Press the "space" bar to stop capture.
+Firstly we need to capture photos of "good posture" and "slumped posture".
+These images are required as input to train supervised learning algoritm.
+In capture mode a sample image is captured every second and saved in a training folder.
+Run the capture mode whilst moving a bit in space to give a variety amongst the images.
+Press the "space" bar (with the preview frame in focus) to stop capture after about 30 images (30 secomds) have been captured.

 Note: the first run may take a few minutes to start

 ```
+# Capture samples of "good" posture
 python posture-watch.py --capture-good

+# Capture samples of "bad" posture
 python posture-watch.py --capture-slump
 ```

 ## Train
+Now we have a variety of images represnting both "good" and "bad" postures let us train a model.
+This should only take a few minutes.
+The more images captured will takle longer to train, but should be more accurate.

 ```
 python posture-watch.py --train